School of Civil Engineering

 Where do I turn if I need extra academic support?

-Students should contact module or academic personal tutors in the first instance
+You should contact your module or academic personal tutors in the first instance

 How will I find out more about my programme?

-You will receive more information about your programme during Induction Week.
-In the meantime details are available on the University of Leeds Programme Catalogue
+You’ll receive more information about your programme during Induction Week.
+In the meantime, details are available on the University of Leeds Programme Catalogue

 How will I get to know other students?

-During Induction week you will attend sessions with your tutor group and all students on your programme.
+During Induction week you’ll attend sessions with your tutor group and all students on your programme.

-What welcome activities do you have planned to welcome me to School of Civil Engineering?
+What welcome activities do you have planned to welcome me to the School of Civil Engineering?

 Please see the Induction timetable for full details of the activities planned to welcome you to the School of Civil Engineering.